mw-orcl/exacc-provision/create-vm-cluster/create-vm-cluster.md

 - **Add SSH Key:** Specify the public key portion of an SSH key pair that you want to use to access the VM cluster compute nodes.
 You can upload a file containing the key, or paste the SSH key string.

-  To provide multiple keys, upload multiple key files or paste each key into a separate field.
-For pasted keys, ensure that each key is on a single, continuous line.
-The length of the combined keys cannot exceed 10,000 characters.

 - **Choose a license type:**